drapergem/draper/README.md

 end
 ```

-We omit the `:to` argument here as it defaults to the `source` object.
-You could
+We omit the `:to` argument here as it defaults to the `object` being decorated.
-choose to delegate methods to other places like this:
+You could choose to delegate methods to other places like this:

 ```ruby
 class ArticleDecorator < Draper::Decorator